itcentralng/ProGenius/README.md

 # ProposalAI Flask Server

-The Proposal Flask server is a backend service for the [ProposalAI ReactJs app](https://github.com/itcentralng/proposalAIapp).
+The Proposal Flask server is a backend service for the [ProGenius ReactJs app](https://github.com/itcentralng/ProGeniusApp).
 The server uses AI21 to generate contents of a proposal for business persons.
 The server can handle simple prompts such as name of company, name of client company and short description about the proposal.

 ## TO RUN: